-SPA 335: Special Topics in Linguistics 3 Credit Hour(s)
+SPA 335: Special Topics in Linguistics

 This course will provide majors, minors and advanced language students with the opportunity to explore the field of Spanish linguistics.
 The course is delivered in the Spanish language.
 Prerequisites: SPA 106, or four years high school Spanish or permission of instructor.
 May be taken for credit up to three times (9 credits maximum).
 Course type: Fluency; Language and Linguistics.
 (UG)